andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 	<figcaption class="figure-caption">Meet Beyonce the brewery cat</figcaption>
 </figure>

-As I stroll up to the bar Dana sees me and immediately exclaims, "Oh my god, you're NOT wearing that for your headshot!"
+As I stroll up to the bar Dana sees me and shouts across the street, "Oh my god, you're NOT wearing that for your headshot!"

 "What?"